Craps: All About the Craps Game

 1Craps Odds

-Since craps uses two six-sided dice, the probability and odds for every number are fixed and can be calculated very easily.
-As we have mentioned above, there are 36 possible combinations in the game, so to determine the probability for tossing 7, for instance, we simply need to compare the combinations for 7 with all possible combinations.
-There are 6 different combinations for tossing a 7, so the probability of winning is 6/36 or 0.1666.
+Since craps uses two six-sided dice, the probability and odds for each number are fixed and can be calculated easily.
+As mentioned above, there are 36 possible combinations in the game.
+To determine the probability of rolling a 7, for example, we simply compare the six combinations that total 7 with all possible combinations.
+Because there are six ways to roll a 7, the probability is 6/36, or 1/6 (approximately 0.1667).

 2Craps House Edge

-Remember that the probability of an event happening ranges between 0 and 1, where 0 means that the event will certainly not happen, while 1 means that will certainly happen.
-Usually, the probability is represented as a percentage, so 0.1666 will be 16.66% (0.1666×100).
+Remember that the probability of an event occurring ranges between 0 and 1, where 0 means the event will certainly not happen, while 1 means it will certainly happen.
+Usually, probability is represented as a percentage, so 0.1666 becomes 16.66% (0.1666×100).
 What about the odds in craps?
-This term is usually used to represent basically the same thing – the likeliness of an event happening.
-However, with the odds, we compare the winning combinations for tossing 7 and the combinations, which are losing.
+This term is used to represent essentially the same thing – the likelihood of an event occurring.
+However, when discussing odds, we compare the number of winning combinations for rolling a 7 to the number of losing combinations.

-In this case, the odds for 7 will be 6 to 30, which is typically expressed as 6/30 or 6:30 – 1 win to 5 losses.
-In most cases, the odds are written in reverse and refer to odds against winning – 5:1.
-The payout for this particular outcome of the roll, however, is 4:1 and this slight difference between the true odds (5:1) and the casino odds (4:1) create a built-in advantage for the casino.
-And this is the so-called house edge, which for the Any 7 bet is 16.67%.
+In this case, the odds for 7 are 6 to 30, which is typically expressed as 6/30 or 6:30 – 1 win to 5 losses.
+In most cases, the odds are written in reverse and refer to the odds against winning – 5:1.
+The payout for this particular outcome of the roll, however, is 4:1, and this slight difference between the true odds (5:1) and the casino odds (4:1) creates a built-in advantage for the casino.
+This built-in advantage is known as the house edge, and for the Any 7 bet it is 16.67%.

 3Conclusion

-In other words, players who place this particular bet can expect to lose 16.67% of their total bet ($16.67 out of $100).
+In other words, players who place this particular bet can expect to lose 16.67% of their total wager ($16.67 out of every $100).
 The overall house edge for the game of craps is 1.41%.

 Major Developers of Online Craps

-Most of the large casino software development companies have released their versions of online craps.
+Most major casino software development companies have released their own versions of online craps.
 Typically, these games follow the standard rules of Bank Craps and are almost identical in terms of gameplay and payouts.
-Certain content providers, however, have created craps versions of exceptional graphics quality, smooth gameplay, and user-friendly design.
+However, some content providers have developed craps versions with exceptional graphics, smooth gameplay, and a user-friendly design.

 Microgaming

-Players who choose to play Craps by Microgaming can rely on smooth gameplay and easy-to-understand rules and payouts.
-This is hardly a surprise considering the fact the company launched the first online casino back in 1994 and has the knowledge and experience to develop intriguing and aesthetically pleasing virtual casino games.
-The Isle of Man-based company is also popular for the hundreds of classic and video slots within its portfolio.
+Players who choose to play Microgaming’s Craps can enjoy smooth gameplay and easy-to-understand rules and payouts.
+This is hardly surprising, considering that the company launched the first online casino back in 1994 and possesses the knowledge and experience to develop intriguing and aesthetically pleasing virtual casino games.
+The Isle of Man-based company is also known for its hundreds of classic and video slots.

 Playtech

-Founded in 1999, Playtech is yet another leader in the design, creation, and supply of gambling software.
-Along with bringing craps to thousands of online players, it provides gaming and betting sites with high-quality casino platforms, online poker rooms, sports betting solutions, live dealer games, bingo, and many more.
+Founded in 1999, Playtech is a leader in the design, creation, and supply of gambling software.
+In addition to offering craps to thousands of online players, it provides gaming and betting sites with high-quality casino platforms, online poker rooms, sports betting solutions, live dealer games, bingo, and much more.

 RealTime Gaming

-RealTime gaming or RTG started in 1998 as an online casino company which provided operators with a download-based gaming platform.
-Today, the studio develops colorful slots and realistic table games that can be played in-browser or as part of their casino software package for download.
+RealTime Gaming, or RTG, started in 1998 as an online casino company that provided operators with a download-based gaming platform.
+Today, the studio develops colorful slots and realistic table games that can be played in the browser or as part of its downloadable casino software package.

 NetEnt

-NetEnt, formally known as Net Entertainment, is one of the pioneers in the development of online casino games and complete gambling software solutions.
-The studio was founded in 1996 in Sweden and today, its impressive gaming portfolio includes hundreds of online slots, live dealer games, as well as fantastic virtual table and card games such as roulette, blackjack, craps, and poker.
+NetEnt, formerly known as Net Entertainment, is one of the pioneers in the development of online casino games and comprehensive gambling software solutions.
+The studio was founded in 1996 in Sweden, and today its impressive gaming portfolio includes hundreds of online slots, live dealer games, and fantastic virtual table and card games such as roulette, blackjack, craps, and poker.

 Craps Strategy

-It is a common misconception that because craps is a game of chance winning or losing is up to your luck.
-Those who rely simply on “luck” without understanding the rules and probabilities of the game usually leave the craps table bankrupt.
-This can be avoided by simply applying some simple strategies when playing craps.
+It is a common misconception that, because craps is a game of chance, winning or losing depends solely on luck.
+Those who rely exclusively on “luck,” without understanding the rules and probabilities of the game, usually leave the craps table bankrupt.
+This outcome can be avoided by applying a few simple strategies when playing craps.

 Basic Strategy for Craps

-The best way to optimize the time spent on the craps table is simply placing the bets with the lowest house edge.
-These are the Don’t Pass and the Don’t Come bets laid with odds – the higher the odds, the better.
+The best way to optimize the time spent at the craps table is simply to place bets with the lowest house edge.
+These are the Don’t Pass and Don’t Come bets backed with odds – the higher the odds, the better.
 Laying the maximum odds (100x) reduces the house edge to nearly 0%.
-Knowing the rules and the etiquette at the craps table is also recommended while more experienced players may also use combinations of bets that provide a good balance between coverage and bet size.
+Knowing the rules and etiquette at the craps table is also recommended, while more experienced players may use combinations of bets that provide a good balance between coverage and bet size.

 Betting Patterns

-The combining of bets is a successful tactic known as betting patterns.
-As some casinos do not allow odds on the Don’t Pass bet, players can combine this wager with one or two Don’t Come Bets.
-Another good pattern is placing a Don’t Pass bet with two Don’t Come bets, a Field bet, and Lay bets on 4 and 10.
+Combining bets is a successful tactic known as a betting pattern.
+As some casinos do not allow odds on the Don’t Pass bet, players can combine this wager with one or two Don’t Come bets.
+Another effective pattern involves placing a Don’t Pass bet along with two Don’t Come bets, a Field bet, and Lay bets on 4 and 10.

 Betting Systems

-Betting systems or betting progressions are quite popular among gamblers, especially in games such as blackjack, roulette, craps, and baccarat.
-They do not involve a complex strategy for playing but a method for increasing or reducing the bet size, depending on whether you win or lose.
-Positive progressions require players to increase the bet size as they win, while negative progressions say the stakes must be increased after a loss.
-Popular progressive systems are the Martingale, Paroli, Labouchere, and D’Alambert.
+Betting systems, or betting progressions, are quite popular among gamblers, especially in games such as blackjack, roulette, craps, and baccarat.
+They do not involve complex strategy; rather, they offer a method for increasing or reducing the bet size depending on whether you win or lose.
+Positive progressions require players to increase the bet size after a win, while negative progressions call for raising the stakes following a loss.
+Popular progressive systems include the Martingale, Paroli, Labouchere, and D’Alembert.

 Money Management